Omar-p/learning-notes/spring/integration.md

 Spring Integration: Getting Started.
 1

-- how to connect ur internally compnents in ur spring app with external systems using asynchronous messaging. without needing of writing plumbing code [downloading file from FTP server:
+- how to connect ur internally components in ur spring app with external systems using asynchronous messaging. without needing of writing plumbing code [downloading file from FTP server:
-  - u will need to establish connection.
+  - u will need to establish a connection.
   - authenticate
   - navigating files...
     ]sping-integration[
-  - configure FTP inbound Channel Adapter that downloads file on regular schedule and put a message on a channel whenever the file is downloaded , then.
+  - configure FTP inbound Channel Adapter that downloads file on regular schedule and put a message on a channel whenever the file is downloaded, then.
   - configure Service Activator that call our business logic when it recieves a message on the channel.
     ].
 - separate integration code from business logic.
 - basis of other spring projects [cloud stream for building highly scalably event-driven microservice]
-- integrate different system have challenges such as :
+- integrating a different system has challenges such as :
   - 1- each system may produce different data format.
   - asynchronous adv.
     - 1- .
 More responsive system because sender does not have to wait.